King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 A remnant of ritual kingly sacrifice appears in Babylonian traditions, particularly during the New Year Festival.
 During this five-day celebration, an imprisoned criminal would be dressed in royal garments and placed on the throne, granted all the privileges of kingship—including access to the king’s concubines.
 On the final day, the impostor would be executed, a symbolic substitute ensuring the survival of the actual king.

-Final Thoughts: The Legacy of the Keret Epic
+Conclusion: Legacy of the Keret Epic

 The epic of Keret is not merely a heroic tale; it is a window into Canaanite religious and political ideology.
 It highlights the sacred role of the king, the divine justification for his rule, and the societal concerns regarding succession and stability.